DA-Atharv/Iris-Species-Classification-and-Model-Evaluation/README.md

 ## Data Collection:
 The dataset is collected from Kaggle[https://www.kaggle.com/uciml/iris].
 This dataset consists of 3 categories of species which is setosa, versicolor and virginica.
-We can find two kind of data from kaggle which is CSV data and SQLITE database.
 Each iris species consists of 50 samples.
 The features of iris flower are Sepal Length in cm, Sepal Width in cm, Petal Length in cm and Petal Width in cm.
 ![image](https://github.com/DA-Atharv/Iris_Species_Classification/assets/159448408/3a451bf4-c937-4b84-b059-1074151aa112)